Input

 Frequently Asked Questions

-In Encode mode, btoa() only supports Latin-1 characters.
-If your XML contains non-Latin characters, you may need to UTF-8 encode it first.
+The browser's btoa() function only supports Latin-1 characters.
+If your XML contains UTF-8 characters like Chinese or Arabic text, you'll need to UTF-8 encode it first.
+Check the MDN Base64 guide for workarounds.

 Related Tools